 - Political maps of Europe showing Lithuania and/or Poland

 - The history that explains the shifting boundaries of Lithuania

-- Sites selling historic and contemporary maps of the historic Lithuanian area
+- Other sites selling historic and contemporary maps of the historic Lithuanian area

 - Biographies of mapmakers of this area, hotlinked to their maps